 Now, it may sound at this point like I’m just hating on gays.
 That’s not the intention.
 Let me say upfront that the approach of Westboro Baptist “church” is a horrible distortion of biblical teaching on homosexuality.
-God does not hate “fags.”
+God does not hate “fags” (and it’s unloving to use derogatory terms like that to speak of gays).
 God loves all people, including homosexuals, and desires all to come to the knowledge of salvation and deliverance through Jesus Christ.
 And while homosexuality is a sin, it’s no worse of a sin than adultery, fornication, or any other form of sex outside of a marriage between a man and a woman.
 Heck, it’s no worse of a sin than my own lust or gluttony.

 And I am not claiming to be perfect or spotless in the area of sexual morality myself.
 I’ve made my share of mistakes.
 So any righteousness I have comes not through my own good behavior, which the Bible says is nothing but “filthy rags,” but only through my faith in Jesus Christ.
 Thank God, He forgives my sin when I come to Him in confession and repentance.
 When we trust in Him, He takes our sin and gives us His righteousness.
 And he will do this for anyone who comes to him, about any sin, including that of homosexuality.